 Brief History of Corrugated Filters

-Corrugated waveguide and “waffle iron” filters were firstly introduced by Conh [1] in 1948.
-The structure used then is schematically shown on Figure 1.
+Corrugated waveguide and “waffle iron” filters were first introduced by Conh [1] in 1948.
+The structure used there is schematically shown in Figure 1.

 Figure 1: Corrugated filter by Conh [1].